-While stopping bees from wanting to nest on your property is difficult; implementing the following prevention tips is helpful:
+While stopping bees from wanting to nest on your New York or New Jersey property is difficult; implementing the following prevention tips is helpful:

 If your home has had problems with honey bees or other stinging pests in the past, make sure you remove all traces of honeycomb or hives.
 Pheromone scents left behind on these structures can attract newcomers, even if the hive has long since been abandoned.

 Call Hello Pest Control